tpaau-17DB/vram-helper/README.md

 # vram-helper
 git repo: https://github.com/NicholasNDev/vram-helper

-Little python script that displays warning when VRAM exceeds specified limit.
+Little python script that displays warnings when VRAM exceeds specified limit.
 Useful when doing some VRAM-intensive tasks on low-end devices (nvidia gpus only).

 ## Dependencies
   Script requires nvidia-smi to get VRAM usage so you obviously need that installed